Smurfengrunk/Messenger.WPF/Messenger/README.md

 Download `Messenger_Setup_2.0.1.exe` from [Releases](../../releases) and run it.
 No administrator rights required.

-**First launch note:** After logging in and entering your E2E encryption PIN, the app can appear to stall on verification.
+**First launch note:** After logging in and entering your E2E encryption PIN, the app may appear to stall on verification.
 Should it stall please close the app (from the tray menu) and relaunch — the second launch will prompt for the PIN once more, and from then on you go straight to your chats.
 This is a one-time sequence required for Facebook to establish the encrypted session on a new device.

 ---